imanm93/tech-challenge-time/README.md

 ### API

 The REST-API is built using the Flask micro-framework and MongoDB.
-Authentication of the requests are performed using JWT.
+Authentication of the requests are performed using JWT and Validation of API requests is done using jsonschema.

 - Using Flask gives us the advantage of a lightweight framework, where we can include only the features we require.
 Thereby reducing overhead when compared to frameworks such as Django.
 - Flask app is created using an `application factory pattern` which allows for the easy creation of API for different environments. (ie. Development, Staging, Production ...)